 What happens before the protection hearing

-The ministry or delegated Aboriginal agency tells you the date of the protection hearing about 10 days before.
+MCFD or the delegated Aboriginal agency tells you the date of the protection hearing about 10 days before.
 They also tell your child if they're 12 or older, a representative from your community if you're Aboriginal, and anyone else the court thinks should be there.

 They also tell you what kind of order they're asking for and how they want your child to be looked after.
 This will be part of the plan of care.
 It has the same basic facts as the Report to Court and other information such as: